Kern County Lyft Accident Lawyers

 - Government Agencies — Victims injured after their Lyft drivers unexpectedly drove through deteriorated roads, such as those with potholes and missing guardrails, may file claims against the government offices in charge of keeping them in good condition.

-Identifying the liable parties is crucial to determining who compensates for your damages.
-Given the complexity of this process, it’s best to speak with our Lyft accident attorneys in Kern County.
-We will assist you in identifying the appropriate auto insurance policy for your claim, especially since not all policies apply to vehicles used for business purposes.
+Identifying the potentially liable parties is crucial to determining who is responsible for your damages.
+Given the complexity of this process, it’s recommended to speak with our Lyft accident attorneys in Kern County.
+We will assist you in identifying the appropriate auto insurance policy for your claim, especially since some policies don’t apply to vehicles used for business purposes.

 Establishing Liability In A Lyft Accident

-In Kern County and throughout California, determining who’s negligent is a crucial step in establishing liability for a Lyft accident.
-Those found negligent bear responsibility for the victim’s damages and injuries.
+In Kern County and throughout California, assessing who’s negligent is a crucial step in establishing liability for a Lyft accident.
+Those found negligent may bear responsibility for the victim’s damages and injuries.

 This process isn’t straightforward.
 To establish liability, you need to prove four crucial elements.
-For instance, if you believe your Lyft driver is at fault for your injuries, you must prove the following:
+For instance, if you believe your Lyft driver is at fault for your injuries, you must demonstrate the following:

-- Duty Of Care — The driver has a duty of care to you, the passenger.
-All drivers are expected to use reasonable care, which includes paying attention to road conditions, adhering to traffic laws, and watching out for pedestrians.
+- Duty of Care — The driver has a duty of care to you, the passenger.
+All drivers are expected to exercise reasonable care, which includes paying attention to road conditions, adhering to traffic laws, and watching out for pedestrians.

 - Causation — The driver’s breach of duty caused the collision.